theolebeau/thlb_website/content/authors/admin/_index.md

     url: https://www.ias.u-psud.fr/

 # Short bio (displayed in user profile at end of posts)
-bio: I study the physics processes contributing to the hydrostatic mass bias using constrained cosmological simulations of the Local Universe.
+bio: I study the physics processes in and around galaxy clusters contributing to the hydrostatic mass bias using constrained cosmological simulations of the Local Universe.

 # Interests to show in About widget
 interests: